o3de/o3de.org/content/docs/user-guide/assets/pipeline/faster-scanning.md

 + (Very low) Checks whether the source file in question had any builders version change or analysis fingerprint by comparing the data from the previous time.
 + (Very low) Compares the modtime with the previously recorded time in the database.
 + (Low) Queries the database files table to get a list of every file and its modtime from previous runs.
-+ (Low) Queries the database sources table to get a list of every source asset and its builder\-fingerprint signature.
++ (Low) Queries the database sources table to get a list of every source asset and its builder-fingerprint signature.

 If any of these checks fail, the source goes through the normal, unchanged analysis pipeline.
 This means that **Faster Scanning Mode** makes no changes to the actual analysis.